sandreas/m4b-tool/README.md

 - Compare it with the text parts of the ebook, mark the chapter positions and add real chapters names

 <span style="color:red;">
-To do that, I would really appreciate *YOUR* help on:
+To do that and improve the german speech recognition, I would really appreciate *YOUR* help on:

 **https://voice.mozilla.org/de (german)**

+> No account is needed to help

 </span>
 You can support mozilla DeepSpeech to better support german speech recognition by just verifying sentences after listening or, even more important, reading out loud and uploading sentences.
 I try to add a few ones every day, its really easy and quite fun.
 At the moment the german speech recognition is not good enough for the algorithm, but I will check out every now and then - as soon the recognition is working good enough, I'll go on with this feature.